lyket-dev/lyket/packages/react/README.md

 ## Configuration

-### The provider
+## The Provider Component

-Configure the Provider top-level using your public API key.
+Add the Provider component top-level and configure it using your personal public API key that you can get after registering to Lyket

 ```javascript
 import { Provider } from '@lyket/react';